-Sonsbeek is an international platform and knowledge institute for art in public space based in Arnhem, the Netherlands.
-Founded in 1949, Sonsbeek is the first large-scale outdoor exhibition created after World War II.
-From its base in Park Sonsbeek, the periodical exhibition has known multiple groundbreaking editions that set the agenda for contemporary art internationally, while always maintaining a unique link with its local audiences.
-Sonsbeek is a place where knowledge production, experimentation, and sharing art with diverse audiences go hand in hand.
+Sonsbeek art projects is an international platform for art in public space, based in Arnhem.
+With its first edition having opened in 1949, just after World War II, Sonsbeek is the oldest recurring large-scale public art exhibition in Europe.
+From its home of Park Sonsbeek, the periodic exhibition has featured multiple groundbreaking editions that have set the international agenda for contemporary art, while always maintaining a unique connection with its local audience.
+Sonsbeek is a place where knowledge production, experimentation, and sharing art with a diverse public go hand in hand.

 In today’s world of global turbulence, where rapid and intense changes challenge us mentally and physically, Sonsbeek wants to offer a space to reflect on the impact of these changes on the world and ourselves.
 In this, Sonsbeek is guided by core values from improvisational theatre: be courageous; listen, truly listen; trust the other, yourself, and the unknown.
 These values serve as our guidelines to ensure we stay open to different voices, take risks, and embrace multiple forms of knowledge.
 High-tech developments, new ecological insights, and embodied knowledge, deepen and broaden our work.